JohnOmernik/maprdcos/README.md

 ## Current Issues:
 ---------------------
 - This is untested.
 More work needs to be done to ensure production load capabilities
 - MapR does some work to ulimits and other system settings.
-WE need feed back to ensure optimal performance
+We need feedback to ensure optimal performance
-- NFS mounting doesn't work right now.
-Not sure why.
-- ??
+- Runnnig a mapr-client on the physical node where the server container is running doesn't work.
+Some odd bugs right now I am tracking down.
+  - This means the mapr-fuse client won't work as it relies on the mapr-client. use loopback-nfs instead, that is working on all nodes
+- ???
+Please report new ones to issues!

 # Install Steps